-The respondent, a 19-year-old male from Afghanistan, left on the 1st of March to try to cross the Croatian border and he was pushed back on Friday 5th March from Croatia to Bosnia.
+The respondent, a 19-year-old male from Afghanistan, left on 1st March to try to cross the Croatian border and was pushed back on Friday 5th March from Croatia to Bosnia.
 Although the group was composed of 7 people (all men from Afghanistan), he was the only one pushed back in that moment.

-The authorities took his bag with the personal belongings inside.
+The authorities took his bag with personal belongings inside.
 Subsequently, they loaded him into a van and brought him back to the Bosnian-Croatian border; the journey lasted between 3 and 4 hours (from 3 pm to 6 or 7 pm, more less).
 According to the respondent’s description, the temperature inside the van kept changing, from very hot to very cold.
-There was one window in the van, but it was covered with black material, so that it was not possible to see outside.
+There was one window in the van, but it was covered with black material, so that it was not possible to look outside.
 In addition, the van kept on gaining speed and then suddenly brake.
 The respondent, in order to balance and protect his broken arm, clung to a chain that was in the van.
 They unloaded him at the border with Bosnia, near to a road.
 According to respondent’s description, it could have been the border in the area of Velika Kladusa.

 Back in Bosnia the respondent reached a village, he asked for help and some Bosnian people showed him to a small medical clinic where they gave him water and something to eat.
 The clinic was near a small shop and a supermarket.
 The clinic called the Red Cross and he was brought to the hospital of Bihać, where he was treated.